Michael Ciccone

 Line, shape, form – their inspiration is infinite.

-I incorporate steel and sometimes mixed media, such as stone or maybe even wood, in a unified shape.
+I incorporate steel and mixed media, such as stone or maybe even wood, in a unified shape.
 I enjoy the challenge of maintaining their original integrity, which sometimes seems impossible while composing a sophisticated and / or playful composition.
 I factor in different components such as size and weight, sometimes using asymmetry and abstract methods, to convey a shape that would otherwise be awkward to view or experience.

 Essentially, I’m drawing in space with steel of different intended uses, unifying them to make up one form while still maintaining their own individual integrity.